Linear metrology is defined as the science of linear measurement, for the determination of the

 5) Thimble: When the thimble is rotated, the spindle moves in a forward or reverse axial

-divided into 50 equal parts.
+direction, depending upon the direction of rotation.
+The conical edge of the spindle isdivided into 50 equal parts.
 The multiples of 5 and 10 numbers are engraved on it and the

 thickness of graduations is between 0.15 to 0.20 mm.